 the Operation Parameters subfield shall indicate the updated operation parameters (as applicable).

-An AP affiliated with an AP MLD shall not transmit a Multi-Link Reconfiguration Request frame.
+An AP affiliated with an AP MLD shall not transmit a Multi-Link Operation Update Request frame.

-An operation parameter update capable AP affiliated with an AP MLD that received a Multi-Link Reconfiguration Request frame including a Reconfigration Multi-Link element with Reconfiguration Operation Type subfield equal to 0 shall respond with a Multi-Link Reconfiguration Response frame.
-The Status Code subfield of the Multi-Link Reconfiguration Response frame shall be set to one of 0 (SUCCESS) or <ANA> (DENIED_ OPERATION_PARAMETER _UPDATE).
+An operation parameter update capable AP affiliated with an AP MLD that received a Multi-Link Operation Update Request frame including a Reconfigration Multi-Link element with Operation Update Type subfield equal to 0 shall respond with a Multi-Link Operation Update Response frame.
+The Status Code subfield of the Multi-Link Operation Update Response frame shall be set to one of 0 (SUCCESS) or <ANA> (DENIED_ OPERATION_PARAMETER _UPDATE).

-Before the AP affiliated with the AP MLD transmits the corresponding Multi-Link Reconfiguration Response frame with the Status Code subfield set to 0, the AP affiliated with the AP MLD shall not apply the operation parameters of the non-AP STA affiliated with the non-AP MLD indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Reconfiguration Request frame.
+Before the AP affiliated with the AP MLD transmits the corresponding Multi-Link Operation Update Response frame with the Status Code subfield set to 0, the AP affiliated with the AP MLD shall not apply the operation parameters of the non-AP STA affiliated with the non-AP MLD indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Operation Update Request frame.

-Before receiving the Multi-Link Reconfiguration Response frame, the non-AP STA affiliated with the non-AP MLD shall not apply the operation parameters indicated in the Reconfiguration Multi-Link element of the corresponding Multi-Link Reconfiguration Request frame.
+Before receiving the Multi-Link Operation Update Response frame, the non-AP STA affiliated with the non-AP MLD shall not apply the operation parameters indicated in the Reconfiguration Multi-Link element of the corresponding Multi-Link Operation Update Request frame.

-After receiving the Multi-Link Reconfiguration Response frame in which the Status Code is equal to the value 0 (SUCCESS), the non-AP STA affiliated with the non-AP MLD shall apply the operation parameters indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the corresponding Multi-Link Reconfiguration Request frame.
+After receiving the Multi-Link Operation Update Response frame in which the Status Code is equal to the value 0 (SUCCESS), the non-AP STA affiliated with the non-AP MLD shall apply the operation parameters indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the corresponding Multi-Link Operation Update Request frame.

-After receiving the Multi-Link Reconfiguration Response frame in which a Status Code is equal to the value <ANA> (DENIED_OPERATION_PARAMETER _UPDATE), the non-AP STA affiliated with the non-AP MLD shall not apply the operation parameters indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the corresponding Multi-Link Reconfiguration Request frame.
-The value of the Maximum MPDU Length subfield carried in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Reconfiguration Request frame indicates the value to update the Maximum MPDU Length subfield received in VHT Capabilities element (if applicable) or in HE 6 GHz Band Capabilities element (if applicable) or in EHT Capabilities element (if appliable) transmitted by the non-AP STA.
+After receiving the Multi-Link Operation Update Response frame in which a Status Code is equal to the value <ANA> (DENIED_OPERATION_PARAMETER _UPDATE), the non-AP STA affiliated with the non-AP MLD shall not apply the operation parameters indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the corresponding Multi-Link Operation Update Request frame.
+The value of the Maximum MPDU Length subfield carried in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Operation Update Request frame indicates the value to update the Maximum MPDU Length subfield received in VHT Capabilities element (if applicable) or in HE 6 GHz Band Capabilities element (if applicable) or in EHT Capabilities element (if appliable) transmitted by the non-AP STA.

-The value of the Maximum A-MSDU Length subfield carried in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Reconfiguration Request frame indicates the value to update the Maximum A-MSDU Length subfield received in HT Capabilities element transmitted by the non-AP STA.
+The value of the Maximum A-MSDU Length subfield carried in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the Multi-Link Operation Update Request frame indicates the value to update the Maximum A-MSDU Length subfield received in HT Capabilities element transmitted by the non-AP STA.

 TGbe editor: Make the following changes in 35.15.1 (Basic EHT BSS operation) (#10773)